bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-  **I like being able to nest my media queries, as I feel this is more intuitive and keeps the styles in the area that they are effecting.**
+  **I like being able to nest my media queries, as I feel this is more intuitive and keeps the styles in the area that they are effecting.
+The most challenging aspect so far has been creating mobile styles for code that has been provided.
+Sometimes it can be tricky finding where various margins and paddings are being set in order to adjust them.**

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.